 Drawing - From Gallery to Studio

-This course is aimed at anyone interested in understanding and appreciating great paintings from the artists point of view.
+This course is for anyone interested in appreciating great paintings from a practicing artist's point of view.
 Each morning students will meet in a major London gallery (the National Gallery, the Tate etc.) and draw from a particular painting...

 Taught by: Guy Noble.

-This course is suitable for students with any level of experience including beginners.
+Level: This course is suitable for students with any level of painting experience, including beginners.

 Please bring with you to the first session: